stellar/slingshot/zkvm/spec/ZkVM.md

    Transaction maxtime is chosen by the initiator of the tx close to the current time.
 3. Put the exptime and the value into the output under predicate `P2` (built-in predicate committing to a program producing final outputs and checking exptime).

-To construct such program `P1`, users first agree on the final distribution of balances via the program `P2`, which:
+To construct such program `P1`, users first agree on the final distribution of balances via the program `P2`.

+The final-distribution program `P2`:
 1. Checks that `tx.mintime >= exptime` (can be done via `range:24(tx.mintime - exptime)` which gives 6-month resolution for the expiration time)
 2. Creates `borrow`/`output` combinations for each party with hard-coded predicate.
 3. Leaves the payload value and negatives from `borrow` on the stack to be consumed by the `cloak` instruction.